 The sources of information used may be written, numerical, graphical, pictorial, audiovisual or oral.
+The social issue assessed may be from either the context of social inequality or crime and the law.

 Assessment evidence can be drawn from a variety of activities and presented in a variety of formats, including, for example, presentations, posters, brief written responses to questions and participation in group tasks.
 All of the evidence does not need to be from the one activity, but can be assembled from a variety of tasks and assessments carried out during the duration of the Course.